neoforged/.github/primers/1.21.2/index.md

         - `getYRot` - Returns the Y rotation of a given direction.
         - `getNearest` - Returns the nearest direction given some XYZ coordinate, or the fallback direction if no direction is nearer.
         - `getUnitVec3` - Returns the normal unit vector.
+        - `$Axis#getPositive`, `getNegative`, `getDirections` - Gets the directions along the axis.
     - `HolderLookup$Provider`
         - `listRegistries` - Returns the registry lookups for every registry.
         - `allRegistriesLifecycle` - Returns the lifecycle of all registries combined.
     - `HolderSet#isBound` - Returns whether the set is bound to some value.
+    - `Registry$PendingTags#size` - Gets the number of tags to load.
 - `net.minecraft.core.component`
     - `DataComponentHolder#getAllOfType` - Returns all data components that are of the specific class type.
     - `DataComponentPredicate`
         - `someOf` - Constructs a data component predicate where the provided map contains the provided component types.
         - `$Builder#expect` - Adds that we should expect the data component has some value.
     - `PatchedDataComponentMap#clearPatch` - Clears all patches to the data components on the object.
+- `net.minecraft.core.particles.TargetColorParticleOption` - A particle option that specifies a target location and a color of the particle.
 - `net.minecraft.data.DataProvider`
     - `saveAll` - Writes all values in a resource location to value map to the `PathProvider` using the provided codec.
     - `saveStable` - Writes a value to the provided path given the codec.
+- `net.minecraft.data.loot.BlockLootSubProvider#createMossyCarpetBlockDrops` - Creates a loot table for a mossy carpet block.
+- `net.minecraft.data.worldgen.Pools#createKey` - Creates a `ResourceKey` for a template pool.
 - `net.minecraft.data.models.EquipmentModelProvider` - A model provider for equipment models, only includes vanilla bootstrap.
 - `net.minecraft.data.info.DatapackStructureReport` - A provider that returns the structure of the datapack.
 - `net.minecraft.gametest.framework`